prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 }
 ```

-### Postman Example Project for Predict
+### Postman Example Project for Enroll

-The Postman application illustrates a use case for the API calls, such as predict.
+The Postman application illustrates a use case for the API calls, such as enroll.
 The example includes a file download at the bottom of this passage.
-Included with the sample input files are voice and face instances.
+The file download includes voice and face instances and a .json file that makes the API calls.
 Use these files to demonstrate the prediction.

 This is a step by step instructional on how to use postman to view the api calls and their responses: